Interval Routing Schemes for Circular-Arc Graphs: Main result

 \subsubsection{Vertices to the Left and Right}

-By the first assertion of Theorem \ref{Lvrl_v} every vertex to the right of $v$ is adjacent to $v$, wherefore these vertices can be distributed by assigning $[w,w]_\ri{L}$ to arc $(v,w)$, for every vertex $w\in A_v$.
+By the first assertion of Theorem \ref{Lvrl_v} every vertex to the right of $v$ is adjacent to $v$, wherefore these vertices can be distributed by assigning $[w,w]_\ri{L}$ to directed edge $(v,w)$, for every vertex $w\in A_v$.
 Assume that we have $C_v\neq\emptyset$.
 In general, not every vertex in $C_v$ is adjacent to $v$.
-Although $\lvv$ is adjacent to all vertices in $C_v$, it is generally not possible to assign $C_v$ to arc $(v,\lvv)$, since $C_v$ may contain vertices which must be assigned to \q{their own arc}, since they are adjacent to $v$.
-Let $v_i\in C_v$ be a vertex that is adjacent to $v$ and assume we start at $v_i$ to go through $\ri{L}$ until we come across the next vertex that is adjacent to $v$ or $v$.
+Although $\lvv$ is adjacent to all vertices in $C_v$, it is generally not possible to assign $C_v$ to directed edge $(v,\lvv)$, since $C_v$ may contain vertices that are adjacent to $v$ (other than $\lvv$), and therefore must be assigned to \q{their own directed edge}.
+Let $v_i\in C_v$ be a vertex that is adjacent to $v$ and assume we start at $v_i$ to go through $\ri{L}$ until we come across the next vertex that is adjacent to $v$ or $v$ itself.
 Denote this vertex $v_j$.
-We can show that $v_i$ is adjacent to every in $[\ri{L}(v_i),v_j]_\ri{L}$, wherefore we can assign $[v_i,\ri{L}^{-1}(v_j)]_\ri{L}$ to arc $(v,v_i)$.
-Therefore the vertices to the left of $v$ can be distributed by assigning every vertex $w\in C_v$ to arc $(v,w)$, if $w$ is adjacent to $v$, and else to arc $(v,w')$, where $w'$ is the first vertex that precedes $w$ in $\ri{L}$ and is adjacent to $v$.
+We can show that $v_i$ is adjacent to every in $]v_i,v_j]_\ri{L}$, wherefore we can assign $[v_i,v_j[_\ri{L}$ to directed edge $(v,v_i)$.
+Therefore the vertices to the left of $v$ can be distributed by assigning every vertex $w\in C_v$ to directed edge $(v,w)$, if $w$ is adjacent to $v$, and else to directed edge $(v,w')$, where $w'$ is the first vertex that precedes $w$ in $\ri{L}$ and is adjacent to $v$.
 Theorem \ref{theototheleft} proves the outlined idea formally.
-When distributing the vertices in sets $A_v$ and $C_v$ as just outlined, every outgoing arc of $v$ (that is not incident to a dominating vertex face-to-face with $v$) gets one ring-interval assigned.
+When distributing the vertices in sets $A_v$ and $C_v$ as just outlined, every outgoing directed edge of $v$ (except for edges incident to dominating vertices face-to-face with $v$, which are not yet labeled) gets one ring-interval assigned.

-\begin{theorem} Let $(\mc{X},\ri{C})$ be a clique-cycle for a circular-arc graph $G=(V,E)$, $\ri{L}$ given by Listing \ref{pseudoLabeling}, $v\in V$ but not a dominating vertex, and $\lvv$ the left vertex of $v$ (then the vertices in $[\lvv,\ri{L}^{-1}(v)]$ are the vertices to the left of $v$).
-Let $(\lvv=v_1,v_2,\ldots,v_n=v)$ be the sequence of vertices that we obtain, when we order the vertices in $[\lvv,\ri{L}^{-1}(v)]$ that are adjacent to $v$ as they appear in ring-sequence $\cordered[\lvv,v]_\ri{L}$ and append $v$.
-For $1\leq i<n$ and $x\in[v_i,\ri{L}^{-1}(v_{i+1})]_\ri{L}$, vertex $v_i$ is a first vertex from $v$ to $x$. \end{theorem}
+\begin{theorem} Let $(\mc{X},\ri{C})$ be a clique-cycle for a circular-arc graph $G=(V,E)$, $\ri{L}$ given by Listing \ref{fig:animals}, $v\in V$ but not a dominating vertex, and $\lvv$ the left vertex of $v$ (then the vertices in $[\lvv,v[_\ri{L}$ are the vertices to the left of $v$).
+Let $\cordered[\lvv,v]_\ri{L}=(\lvv=v_1,v_2,\ldots,v_n=v)$ be the sequence of vertices that we obtain, when we order the vertices in $[\lvv,v[_{\ri{L}}$ that are adjacent to $v$ as they appear in ring-sequence $\cordered[\lvv,v[_\ri{L}$ and append $v$.
+For $1\leq i<n$ and $x\in[v_i,v_{i+1}[_\ri{L}$, vertex $v_i$ is a first vertex from $v$ to $x$. \end{theorem}